iivorait/runtimes/liberty/updates.md

 {: #latest_updates}

 ## A list of the latest updates in the Liberty buildpack.

+### November 21, 2019: Updated Liberty buildpack v3.39-20191121-1047

+* The default Liberty runtime GA version was changed to the `19.0.0.12` release.
+* The alternate Liberty runtime GA version is also the `19.0.0.12` release.

 ### November 6, 2019: Updated Liberty buildpack v3.38-20191031-1433